dynamifylimited/cordova-plugin-adyen/README.md

-# Cordova Judopay Google Pay integration
+# Cordova Suare Android plugin

-> A plugin for judopay googlepay implementation for android..
+> A plugin for Suquare pos implementation for android.

 ## Installation